BetsolLLC/campus-workshops-knowledge-base/index.md

     ![image](https://user-images.githubusercontent.com/47311332/166196490-b4774fb0-3125-48c0-949b-9c8896862561.png)

 ### About this repository [BetsolLLC/campus-workshops-knowledge-base](https://github.com/BetsolLLC/campus-workshops-knowledge-base)
-**This repository contains all the relevant guides and reference material you need to complete this Workshop.**
+**This repository contains all the relevant guides and reference material that you need to complete in this Workshop.**
 **It is important that you have forked the `BetsolLLC/campus-workshops-knowledge-base` repository into your GitHub Account before cloning it into you PC's local repository.**